 Former spouses who do not have an entitlement to a pro rata share or court ordered share of the employee’s retirement annuity have an alternate way of retaining government health benefits.
 On January 1, 1990, a new law (P.L.100-654) went into effect that will temporarily continue coverage under the FEHB for certain former spouses.

-A former spouse may be eligible to continue FEHB coverage if he/she was enrolled in a regular plan as a family member at the time of the divorce or annulment (on or after January 1, 1990).
+A former spouse may be eligible to continue FEHB coverage if they were enrolled in a regular plan as a family member at the time of the divorce or annulment (on or after January 1, 1990).
 The former spouse may choose self-only enrollment or a family enrollment that will cover the former spouse and children of that spouse and the federal employee.
 Coverage will continue for a maximum of 36 months, or until covered by other health insurance, whichever comes first.
 The cost of FEHB enrollment will be the full premium (the self and government shares) plus a two percent administrative charge.
 Either the employee or the former spouse should notify the employee’s agency within 60 days after the divorce or annulment is finalized to apply for these health benefits.
 Further information on the FEHB TCC Program for former spouses is available from the post HR office or the Department of State Retirement Office: